 Expect another explosive scoring output from Powell this season.
 Seton Hall should be contenders for the Big East title, and will be undoubtedly fueled by Powell’s electric offensive arsenal.
 Seton Hall’s projected team success, in conjunction with Powell’s seemingly inevitably elite statistical profile, will make him a legitimate contender for National Player of the Year.

 If you need a player who can heat up in an instant and give you points, Myles Powell is your guy.
 As a senior on the cusp of teams’ NBA Draft boards, Powell projects to be invited to the Portsmouth Invitational Tournament next April and will be a likely standout if he and his agent accept the invitation.
 He’s an absolute shoe-in for making a Summer League roster and his playing style is conducive to thriving in that environment.
-If Powell can tighten things up on the defensive end and show evidence of more consistent decision-making chops, Powell has the upside to earn himself a two-way contract or even sneak into the second round.
+If he can tighten things up on the defensive end and show evidence of more consistent decision-making chops, Powell has the upside to earn himself a two-way contract or even be selected in the 2nd Round.

 *Statistics courtesy of SportsReference and Synergy Sports Technology